 - To understand the basic context of social work education, including CSWE accreditation standards.

-SW 987 is designed to focus on methods and praxis of pedagogy, the university setting at large, and the structure of social work education as a profession.
+Process: SW 987 (.docx) is designed to focus on methods and praxis of pedagogy, the university setting at large, and the structure of social work education as a profession.
 The course reviews these concepts by addressing the goals of higher education for society then transitions to focusing on goals of KU as a university.
 Very quickly, the course participants narrow the focus to the goals of the School of Social Welfare and the accrediting body of social work education.
 Mapping these structures enabled us to deconstruct our curriculum and look at the teaching methods that are necessary to execute it.
 We looked at how individual classes function within those curricular activities and what core competencies students are expected to achieve.
 To that end, we identified strategies to align teaching methods and practices so that we can address core competencies at all levels.
 While doing this, class participants also examined how certain types of knowledge have gained importance within the profession of social work, the role of race and justice in the privileging of knowledge, the role of gender in valuing knowledge development, and the politics that can surround knowledge production.

-To adapt the existing SW 987 course to better align with and teach DE&I and social justice values, I incorporated advances in pedagogical knowledge into existing course materials to infuse social justice into every aspect of the course, rather than highlighting it as a discrete topic.
+Content: To adapt the existing SW 987 course to better align with and teach DE&I and social justice values, I incorporated advances in pedagogical knowledge into existing course materials to infuse social justice into every aspect of the course, rather than highlighting it as a discrete topic.
 I provided information regarding race, social justice, equity, and inclusion (RSJEI) in course content in multiple formats, both as distinct topics and also infused within other course content.
 For example, bell hooks’s Teaching to Transgress: Education as the Practice of Freedom (1994) was adopted as a course textbook, and reflections from the book were used in every class session.
 Students and the instructor were challenged by hooks’s writing each week to discuss how social work content could be moved from simple memorization and regurgitation to deeper learning—and, specifically, what we could do as teachers to help the students get there.
 Other works by scholars of color were used weekly in class assigned reading.

 When class participants were assigned to construct a syllabus for the course, they utilized the Kim Case Syllabus Challenge Framework, which is a tool to assist instructors in examining the many ways in which a course can be DE&I responsive.
 In each session and across typical pedagogy topics race, social justice, diversity, equity, and inclusion were at the forefront of our thinking, and students sought and used works by non-dominant scholars.
 Class conversation intentionally focused on the content of the class while also viewing the content through a non-dominant lens.